 2. No More TPS Reports

-The movie Office Space had a continuous joke throughout the movie that had to do with the “TPS Report” that the employee’s managers kept asking the main character for and focusing on.
-Salespeople are on the front line and if they are bogged down with administrative duties that keep them from selling, productivity will suffer.
+The movie Office Space had a continuous joke about the “TPS Report” that the employee’s managers kept asking the main character for and focusing on.
+Salespeople are on the front line and if they're bogged down with administrative duties that keep them from selling, productivity will suffer.
 Hire an administrative assistant to work with several of the salespeople so that the focus can be on selling and not pushing paper... unless it’s sales orders.

 3. Get Out of Their Way